Start My Answer

 Respond to a TRS Recovery Services lawsuit

 You should respond to a TRS Recover lawsuit before your state’s deadline.
-If you don’t, the court will most likely a default judgment against you, giving TRS the right to garnish your wages and seize your property.
+If you don’t, the court will most likely issue a default judgment against you, giving TRS the right to garnish your wages and seize your property.

 If TRS Recovery Services sues, follow these three steps to respond to their Summons and Complaint and avoid a default judgment: